wso2/docs-is/en/docs/setup/migration-guide.md

     ```

-### Executing the sync tool
+### **Executing the sync tool**

 !!! warning
     Proceed with this step only if you have opt in for [Zero down time migration](#zero-down-time-migration).
-    Otherwise your migration task is completed now and you can omit the following steps.
+    If not your migration task is completed now and you can omit the following steps.

-1. Start the data sync tool with below command pointing to the  sync.properties file.
-This will start syncing data
+1. Start the data sync tool with the following command pointing to the  sync.properties file.
-    created in the old WSO2 Identity Server database after taking the database dump to the new WSO2 Identity Server database.
+This will start syncing data created in the old WSO2 Identity Server database after taking the database dump
+to the new WSO2 Identity Server database.
     ```bash
     sh wso2server.sh -DsyncData -DconfigFile=<path to sync.properties file>/sync.properties
     ```

-2. Monitor the logs in the sync tool to see how many entries are synced at a given time and the data sync process is
+2. Monitor the logs in the sync tool to see how many entries are synced at a given time and progress of the data sync
-    completed.
-Below line will be printed in the logs for each table you have specified to sync if there are no
+process.
+Following line will be printed in the logs for each table you have specified to sync if there are no
 data to be synced.

     ```tab="Sample"
     [2019-02-27 17:26:32,388]  INFO {org.wso2.is.data.sync.system.pipeline.process.BatchProcessor} -  No data to sync for: <TABLE_NAME>
     ```

     !!! info
-        If you have some traffic to the old version of the WSO2 Identity Server, the number of entries to be synced might
+        If you have some traffic to the old version of the WSO2 Identity Server, the number of entries to
-        not become zero at any time.
-In that case, watch for the logs and decide on a point that the number of entries
+        be synced might not become zero at any time.
+In that case, watch for the logs and decide a point
-        that are synced is a lower value.
+        that the number of entries that are synced is a lower value.

 3. When the data sync is completed, switch the traffic from the old setup to the new setup.

-4. Allow the sync client to run for some time to sync the entries that were not synced before switching the deployments.
+4. Allow the sync client to run for some time to sync the entries that were not synced before switching
+the deployments.
 When the number of entries synced by the sync tool, becomes zero, stop the sync client.

-### Verifying the migration was successful
+### **Verifying the migration was successful**

-After the migration is completed do the following verification steps.
+After the migration is completed, proceed to the following verification steps.

 +   Monitor the system health (CPU, memory usage etc).
 +   Monitor the WSO2 logs to see if there are errors logged in the log files.
 +   Run functional tests against the migrated deployment to verify that all functionality is working as expected.

-If you see any problems in the migrated system, revert the traffic back to the previous setup and investigate the problem.
+If you see any problems in the migrated system, revert the traffic back to the previous setup and
+investigate the problem.